kCottrell-dev/Shuffle-ArrayList/README.md

 ### Design

 I used the main and the method that was provided to me to create this program.
+Basically what I did was create a for loop that displays a char then I print that char two times within the main and in my shuffle method I wrote the method so that it would randomize where the numbers are placed within the print.

 ```
 public static void main(String[] args) {